 There are multiple ways to run inference workloads on AWS: deploy your model on Amazon SageMaker for a fully managed experience, or run it on Amazon EC2 instances or Amazon ECS tasks and manage it yourself.
 Amazon Elastic Inference is integrated to work seamlessly with Amazon SageMaker, Amazon EC2, and Amazon ECS, allowing you to add inference acceleration in all scenarios.
 You can specify the desired amount of inference acceleration when you create your model's HTTPS endpoint in Amazon SageMaker, when you launch your Amazon EC2 instance, and when you define your Amazon ECS task.

-Amazon Elastic Inference is designed to be used with AWS’s enhanced versions of TensorFlow Serving and Apache MXNet.
+Amazon Elastic Inference is designed to be used with AWS’s enhanced versions of TensorFlow Serving, Apache MXNet and PyTorch.
 These enhancements enable the frameworks to automatically detect the presence of inference accelerators, optimally distribute the model operations between the accelerator’s GPU and the instance’s CPU, and securely control access to your accelerators using AWS Identity and Access Management (IAM) policies.
-The enhanced TensorFlow Serving and MXNet libraries are provided automatically in Amazon SageMaker, AWS Deep Learning AMIs, and AWS Deep Learning Containers, so you don't have to make any code change to deploy your models in production.
+The enhanced TensorFlow Serving, MXNet and PyTorch libraries are provided automatically in Amazon SageMaker, AWS Deep Learning AMIs, and AWS Deep Learning Containers, so you don't have to make any code change to deploy your models in production.
 You can also download them separately by following the instructions here.

 Open Neural Network Exchange (ONNX) format support

 ONNX is an open format that makes it possible to train a model in one deep learning framework and then transfer it to another for inference.
 This allows you to take advantage of the relative strengths of different frameworks.
-For example, with ONNX you can benefit from the flexibility of PyTorch to build and train your model, and then transfer it to Apache MXNet so that it can efficiently run inference at massive scale.
 ONNX is integrated into PyTorch, MXNet, Chainer, Caffe2, and Microsoft Cognitive Toolkit, and there are connectors for many other frameworks including TensorFlow.
 To use ONNX models with Amazon Elastic Inference, your trained models need to be transferred to the AWS-optimized version of Apache MXNet for production deployment.